-Therefore, it is important that if you are having ongoing problems that you contact us as you may require further investigations.
-Very occasionally people need surgery to fix a non-healing fracture.
+Therefore, it is important that if you are having ongoing problems after 6 - 8 weeks that you contact us as you may require further tests to assess the cartilage or ligaments.
+Very occasionally some people will need surgery to address these problems.
+However, the vast majority of people will not need further tests or surgery.